shinsteve/udacity-carnd-vehicledetection-p5/writeup_report.md

 * Search only bottom half of the image since there should be no cars flying above a road.
 * In case of small scaled windows, search is performed only for 'far' area.
 This is because the longer the distance of other car, the smaller it appears on the image.

 The picture below illustrates the windows for scale=1.0 and scale=2.0.
-The overlap between next window is 25%.
+The overlap between next window is 75%.
+In case of scale=1.0, window size is 64x64 pixel and the offest for adjacent window is 16 pix.

 ![alt text][image3]